adamzweiger/adamzweiger.github.io/posts/creating-and-defeating-hexhunt.md

 Repeatedly doing this method on different random starting boards can consistently give scores in the 3000s in just a few minutes to hours of computing time.

-### Simulated Annealing

-We can think of the space of possible boards as a set of $26^{19}$ nodes on a graph, with edges connecting adjacent boards, for some definition of adjacent.
+As a sidenote, we can think of the space of possible boards as a set of $26^{19}$ nodes on a graph, with edges connecting adjacent boards, for some definition of adjacent.
 For example, in the previous approach, we defined adjacent as "differing by a single-letter modification," creating a [Hamming graph](https://en.wikipedia.org/wiki/Hamming_graph).
 This is a graph where adjacent nodes are off by a Hamming distance of 1.
 We then performed a (random) walk on this graph, increasing our score with each movement.

 <figure>
     <img src="images/hexhunt_hamming.png" alt="Hamming Graphs" class="blog-image" style="width: 70%;" />
     <figcaption style="width: 85%; margin: auto;"> Examples of small Hamming graphs H(d, q), which are graphs on sequences of length d in base q, with edges between nodes of Hamming distance 1.
-Our hill climbing and simmulated annealing approaches do random walks on H(19, 26).
+Our hill climbing and simmulated annealing approaches do random walks on H(19, 26), or H(19, n) if we want to only consider a list of n&lt;26 common letters.
 Image from <a href="https://mathworld.wolfram.com/HammingGraph.html">Wolfram Mathworld</a>. </figcaption>
 </figure>

+### Simulated Annealing

 The main issue with naive hill climbing is that we get stuck in local maxima.
 Often, no single-letter modification yields a better score, but swapping two letters on the board or making some other 2-letter or 3-letter modification does.